American Wind Energy Association: Wind Tower Standardization Efforts

 In December 2009, AWEA coordinated with the Telecommunications Industry Association's Engineering Committee, to research and formulate recommendations to address the technical aspects of the design and maintenance of structures supporting small wind turbines based upon the approaches outlined in the existing communications tower standard.

 Other

-AWEA's current CEO is Tom Kiernan.
-Kiernan was formerly President of the National Parks Conservation Association.
+AWEA's CEO, Tom Kiernan, was formerly President of the National Parks Conservation Association.

+American Clean Power Association merger

+In September 2020, AWEA announced plans to merge with a newly formed organization, the American Clean Power Association (ACP), which would represent a broader spectrum of renewable energy technologies beyond wind alone.
+The merger followed AWEA's 2019 pivot toward a "pan-renewables" model, launched through its CLEANPOWER exhibition, which brought together wind, solar, energy storage, and transmission interests under a unified advocacy platform.
+The merger was completed in January 2021, at which point AWEA was formally succeeded by ACP.

+The newly formed ACP subsequently expanded further, merging with the U.S. Energy Storage Association (ESA) in January 2022 to consolidate advocacy for wind, solar, storage, and transmission under a single "clean power" umbrella.